PerfectlySoft/Perfect-CRUD/README.md

 `TableCreatePolicy` consists of the following options:

 * .shallow - If indicated, then joined type tables will not be automatically created.
 If not indicated, then any joined type tables will be automatically created.
-They will use the default primary key of "id".
-An error will be thrown if the primary key can not be determined.
 * .dropTable - The database table will be dropped before it is created.
 This can be useful during development and testing, or for tables which contain ephemeral data which can be reset after a restart.
 * .reconcileTable - If the database table already exists then any columns which differ between the type and the table will be either removed or added.